Removing Marital Property Before Divorce: Is It Legal?

 Can a court take a property in contemplation of divorce?

+Courts act to ensure a fair and equitable distribution during the divorce process.
 Sometimes, a court may order that a piece of property be sold and the proceeds divided between the parties; in others, one spouse may simply be given ownership of certain assets outright.

 Of course, there are limits to what a court can do when dividing up property in a divorce.
 For instance, courts cannot arbitrarily take away all of one spouse’s property and give it to the other; there must be some justification for doing so.